bmvc2025/bmvc2025.github.io/programme/dinner.md

 **BRING YOUR BADGE!!**

 - You will be given a prepaid card at the entrance (Bring Your Badge) which will is pre-loaded with £60 which you can spend on any food and drink during the evening.
 The card is valid for one year.
+- Approx 8 minutes walk (0.4 miles) from Cutlers' Hall.
-- Food partners at Cambridge Street Collective: <https://cambridgestreetcollective.com/food-partners>
+- Food partners at Cambridge Street Collective: <https://cambridgestreetcollective.com/food-partners>.
 - Entertainment on the evening: a musician, a magician, a 360 photo booth and AR darts.
 - Cambridge Street Collective [news](https://cambridgestreetcollective.com/news)
 - [Europe's largest purpose-built food hall](https://www.welcometosheffield.co.uk/content/articles/europe-s-largest-purpose-built-food-hall-cambridge-street-collective-opens-in-sheffield/)